needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsHostingServices.md

 2. Select **Custom**, then drag and drop the applicable script into the field, or select it from the object picker.
 The dialog validates that the selected script implements the `IHostingService` interface.
 3. To finish adding the service, click the **Add** button.

-Moving forward, your custom service will appear in the **Service Type** drop-down options.
+Moving forward, your custom service will appear in the **Service Type** dropdown options.

 ![Adding a custom Asset Hosting Service.](images/HostingServicesAddService_2.png)